 - Both a sentence and fine

 If you have a prior child abuse conviction within the past 10 years, a four-year enhancement can be added to your sentence.
-This means that you could serve up to five years in jail for a misdemeanor conviction and up to 10 years in prison for a felony conviction.
+This means that you could serve up to 10 years in prison for a felony conviction.
 However, if you completed serving a prison sentence for child abuse over 10 years ago and you have not been sentenced to jail for any felony conviction during those 10 years, your prior convictions cannot be used against you.2

-The court could also issue a protective order for the child that could strip your custody rights and even visitation of your child.
+The criminal court can also issue a protective order barring you from having contact with the alleged “victim” child.
+In addition, if the child in question is your child a child dependency case could be opened and your parental rights could be limited or even terminated in some cases.
 In addition, you may be required to register on the Child Abuse Central Index.